geodynamics/Rayleigh/CONTRIBUTING.md

 not sure what to do.

-If you add new Fortran files or change the module structure of Rayleigh, the dependencies in the makefile.
+If you add new Fortran files or change the module structure of Rayleigh, the dependencies in the makefile have to be updated.
 This is done by running `make fdeps` from the main repository directory, which modifies the file `src/Makefile.fdeps`.
 Commit this file along with your changes.
 You need the `makedepf90` tool on your development machine to perform this update.